DougLeary/DMTools/README.md

 # DMTools
-Tools for DMing 1st Edition AD&amp;D

-These tools work with .json files containing hand-entered data from AD&D books - currently the 1e Player's Handbook, Unearthed Arcana, and Oriental Adventures, which are referred to internally as "editions".
+Tools for DMing 1st Edition AD&amp;D. Some of them work with .json files containing hand-entered data from AD&D books - currently the 1e Player's Handbook, Unearthed Arcana, and Oriental Adventures, which the software calls "editions".
 There is also an edition called "Custom" for things from Dragon, homebrew, or whatever.

-Tools available at the moment:
+## Available Tools ##
 1. Display class experience levels for an XP value, and how far it is to the next level.
 2. Display saving throws needed by a class and level, or roll a series of saving throws.
 3. Roll a series of attacks by a THAC0 against an AC, showing hits and damage.
-4. Generate names for things using a JSON-based lexical generator.
+4. Name Generator-inator - engine to create name generators.

-This project was inspired by the tediousness of DMing a party against a group of creatures at once, like a squad of demons or a swarm of giant wasps.
-Rather than roll a lot of attacks or saving throws I tend to take shortcuts, which I think trivializes an encounter.
+These tools are meant to handle tedious DM gametime tasks.
+Rolling lots of dice is fun, but checking attack rolls and saving throws for dozens of creatures at a time is not fun. than roll a lot of attacks or saving throws I tend to take shortcuts, which I think trivializes an encounter.
 So I wanted a handy tool that would let me resolve a bunch of attacks or saves all at once, and show me the results in a way I could easily use.
 I also like to know where characters are in their levels, so when they are about to level up I can plan for some interesting events that coincide with that.
 After figuring out the mechanics for classes generally, the next step is to maintain a party list with character stats and apply these same utilities to it.

+### Name Generator-inator ###
-**Name Generator-inator** - a simple engine for creating name generators without coding.
-The engine itself is less than 50 lines of javascript, and it can generate names for anything - NPCs, towns, taverns, countries, swords, whatever, using name generation structures defined in a JSON file.
-A generator consists of a small set of building blocks and a rule for applying them.
+The most complicated tool here is an engine for creating name generators without coding.
+The engine itself is less than 50 lines of javascript, but it can generate names for anything - NPCs, towns, taverns, countries, swords, whatever, using name generation structures defined in a JSON file.
+Generators have type and flavor, for example "elf" and "female" or "inns" and "urban", so they can be sort of classified.
+The function *getGenerators()* returns a list of all generators in the JSON file so a web page can display a selection list.
+The function *getName(type, flavor)* generates a name.

+Each generator consists of a small set of Blocks that contain tokens for building names, and a rule for applying the blocks.
+See names.json for sample generators.

+#### Block ####
-A block is a string that contains a 1-letter ID and a comma-separated list of name segments - for example, "A:Bor,Tho,Tho,Tho,Gron,Glor...".
-In that example "Tho" is repeated multiple times so it will be picked more often.
-This block could represent the first part of dwarf names.
-A second block could be "B:dar,don,ial,olin...".
+A string that starts with a 1-letter ID followed by a colon, and then a comma-separated list of name tokens.
+Example block that could represent the first part of a dwarven name: "A:Bor,Thon,Thon,Gron,...".
+Notice that "Thon" occurs more than once - this is to increase its odds of being picked.
+The block for the second part could be B:dar,don,gar,ial,olin...".

+#### Rule ####
-A rule is a series of comma-separated steps for applying the blocks.
-In a simple case where you just want to pick a beginning and ending piece from 2 blocks the rule would be just be "A,B".
-A more complicated scheme could have a bunch of blocks and the rule could choose between them.
-For example, the rule "AAABC,D,E" picks a segment from block A, B or C, then from D and finally from E. In the first step block A is 3x more likely to get picked than B or C.
+A rule is a series of comma-separated steps for applying blocks.
+The rule for generating a name from blocks A and B here would have two steps: "A,B".
+This represents picking a token from block A and a token from block B, preserving capitalization.
+A sample result would be "Thonial".

+A more complicated generator would have a bunch of blocks and a more complex rule.
+For example, the rule "AAABC,D,E" has 3 steps: pick a token from block A, B or C, then from D, and finally from E. Repeating A 3x in the first step meansit is 3x more likely to be used than B or C. This how odds are determined, same as repeating tokens in a block.

-Special rule characters:
+#### Special Rule Characters ####
-A hyphen skips the current step.
-For example, in the step "C---" there is 1 out of 4 chance a segment will be chosen from block C, and 3 out of 4 chances the step will be skipped.
+A hyphen '-' skips the current step.
+For example, in the step "C---" there is 1 out of 4 chance a token will be chosen from block C, and 3 out of 4 chances the step will be skipped, adding nothing to the name.
-A period stops the process and returns the result thus far.
-For example, the rule "AB,C.,D" will choose a segment from block A or B, then half the time it will stop and half the time it will choose from C and continue to D.
+A period '.' stops the process and returns the result thus far.
+For example, the rule "AB,C.,D" will choose a token from block A or B, then half the time it will stop and half the time it will continue, using block C and then block D.
+A blank space at the beginning of a rule means to insert blanks between tokens.
+This is useful for generating multi-word names, such as tavern names or NPC first and last names.
+Other than this, blanks in rules are ignored.

 Hyphens and periods can be combined for rudimentary flow control.
-Example: "A,.....-,BC" means do A, then 5 out of 6 times stop, but 1 out of 6 skip that step and go on to pick from B or C.
+Example: "A,...-,BC" means pick a token from block A, then 3 out of 4 times stop, but 1 out of 4 skip that step and continue to pick from block B or C.

+Arrangement of block IDs within a step does not matter.

+#### Multiple Rules ####
+To choose between multiple naming patterns a rule can specify an array of strings rather than just one string.
+When this happens a random rule is used.
+As with tokens in blocks and block IDs in rule steps, repeating a rule multiple times in an array of rules increases its odds of being used.
+Example: a tavern name generator with the simple rule “ A,B” could generate names with the pattern “Adjective Noun” as in “Happy Goblin”.
+To also create names with the pattern “Noun and Noun” such as "Dog and Pony" you could use a rule array like [“ A,B”, “ B,C,B”].
+Block A would contain adjectives, B would contain nouns, and C would contain only the word " and".
+To use one rule more often than the other you would enter it multiple times in the array.

 The generator-inator turned out to be more versatile than I expected.
-I lets me whip up special-purpose generators in a matter of minutes that create names with consistent cultural flair.
-Just one less detail to think about at game time when players capture a group of nameless goblins and decide to ask their names.
+It has let me whip up special-purpose generators in a matter of minutes that create names with consistent cultural flavor.
+Just one less detail to think about at game time when players capture a group of nameless NPCs and decide to make them henchmen.